Do I need a Mount Rainier Climbing Pass to climb Mount Rainier?

 You may purchase your Mount Rainier Climbing Pass at the time you register for your climb or upon making a wilderness campsite reservation.

-You may also purchase your Mount Rainier Climbing Pass directly by fax or mail using a Climbing Pass Purchase Form.
+You may also purchase your Mount Rainier Climbing Pass directly by fax or mail using a Climbing Pass Purchase Form, available on the Climbing Pass page.

 How much does a Mount Rainier Climbing Pass cost and what form of payment can I use?